 If you suffer from a health condition caused by your exposure to contaminated water at Marine Corps Base Camp Lejeune, keep reading for some important information.
 A recent piece of legislation, the Honoring Our Pact Act of 2022, may entitle you to receive a portion of the Camp Lejeune water contamination settlement amounts to help cover your losses.

-The bill provides approximately $6.7 billion in funding for veterans who suffered exposure to various chemicals in the toxic water at Camp Lejeune and either now live with severe related health problems or lost their lives as a result.
+The bill provides approximately $6.7 billion in funding for veterans who suffered exposure to various chemicals in the toxic water at Camp Lejeune and now live with severe related health problems or lost their lives as a result.
 Marine Corps veterans deserve this opportunity for compensation related to their service.

 Update on the PACT Act Passed on August 2, 2022.

-The Promise to Address Comprehensive Toxics Act (PACT Act) became Federal law once President Biden signed off on the Camp Lejeune Justice Act a few months ago.
+The Promise to Address Comprehensive Toxins Act (PACT Act) became Federal law when President Biden signed the Camp Lejeune Justice Act a few months ago.
 Camp Lejeune lawsuits are flooding in as thousands of claims are being filed by personal injury lawyers throughout the United States on behalf of those exposed to contaminated water at the Camp Lejeune military base.

-Each Camp Lejeune lawsuit will demand compensation for the individuals exposed to toxic substances in the drinking water, including future healthcare benefits for those left dealing with a myriad of health issues that require ongoing medical treatment.
+Each Camp Lejeune lawsuit demands compensation for the individuals exposed to toxic substances in the drinking water, including future healthcare benefits for those left dealing with a myriad of health issues that require ongoing medical treatment.
 Before the passage of the PACT Act, Camp Lejeune victims were banned from bringing legal action under the Federal Tort Claims Act.
-Those who resided at Camp Lejeune can now seek toxic water compensation from the government due to toxic water contamination.
+Those affected can now seek a Camp Lejeune settlement from the government due to toxic water contamination.

 Camp Lejeune Justice Act - Legislation Addresses Camp Lejeune Water Contamination

-We have an exhaustive list of medical issues listed below related to the toxic chemicals found at the base site.
-Our Camp Lejeune lawyers are now pursuing claims and lawsuits on behalf of the service people and their family members under the PACT Act.
-We have also seen scientific and medical evidence linking the known carcinogens contained within the toxic substances found in the drinking water to several different cancers, birth defects, and a wide array of other health problems.
+An extensive list of medical issues is described below related to the toxic chemicals found at the base site.
+Our Camp Lejeune lawyers are now pursuing claims and lawsuits on behalf of service people and their family members under the PACT Act.
+We have also reviewed scientific and medical evidence linking the known carcinogens contained within the toxic substances found in the drinking water to several different cancers, birth defects, and a wide array of other health problems.

 The Camp Lejeune Justice Act and the overall PACT Act clears the way for individuals to pursue legal recourse against the Federal government for harms and damages caused by the contaminated water at Camp Lejeune.

-Do you deserve compensation for Camp Lejeune's contaminated water exposure?
+Learn if you deserve compensation for Camp Lejeune's contaminated water exposure.

-Camp Lejeune Water Contamination Settlement Amounts; How much should you expect?
+Camp Lejeune Water Contamination Settlement Amounts and How Much You Can Expect

 The Honoring Our Pact Act (which encompasses the Camp Lejeune Justice Act) entitles veterans who suffered severe health consequences from exposure to toxic chemicals in the Camp Lejeune water supply during their service to receive compensation.
 A toxic water compensation fund was designed to compensate former Camp Lejeune residents who suffered from a long list of cancers and other serious health issues.